-Last Revision Dates: June 7, 2018, February 3, 2022
+Last Revision Dates: June 7, 2018, February 3, 2022, February 6, 2025

 The Huron Perth Healthcare Alliance (HPHA) President & Chief Executive Officer (CEO) is appointed by, reports to and is accountable to the HPHA Board of Directors.
-As per the Alliance Agreement signed April 2003 and subsequent revisions to that Agreement, the President & Chief Executive Officer of the Huron Perth Healthcare Alliance is also the President & CEO of each of the four hospital partners (Clinton Public Hospital, St. Marys Memorial Hospital, Seaforth Community Hospital, Stratford General Hospital).

-The Board's responsibility includes candidate selection, annual CEO goal setting, performance evaluation, support for the CEO's personal development plans and preparation for the succession of an incumbent.
+The Board's responsibility includes candidate selection, annual President & CEO goal setting, performance evaluation, support for the President & CEO's personal development plans and preparation for the succession of an incumbent.

-The Governance & Stakeholder Relations Committee, on behalf of the Board of Directors, is responsible for overseeing:
+The Governance, Community Relations & System Transformation Committee, on behalf of the Board of Directors, is responsible for overseeing:

-- Expectations that the Alliance has of the President & CEO; - The evaluation and performance expectations of the President & CEO; - Administration of the Executive Compensation Program; and - The establishment of a President & CEO transition plan.
+- Expectations that the Corporation has of the President & CEO; - The evaluation and performance expectations of the President & CEO; - Administration of the Executive Compensation Program; and - The establishment of a President & CEO transition plan.